aditya02acharya/optimal_data/README.md

 ## Methodology

+### Study design

+The dataset consist of a population-based cohort study recruited from general practices that contribute data to the Clinical Practice Research Datalink (CPRD) Aurum database.
+CPRD is a real-world research service supporting retrospective and prospective public health and clinical studies.
+CPRD is jointly sponsored by the Medicines and Healthcare Products Regulatory Agency and the National Institute for Health Research (NIHR), as part of the Department of Health and Social Care.
+CPRD collects anonymised patient data from a network of general practitioners (GP) across the UK.
+Primary care data are linked to a range of other health-related data to provide a longitudinal, representative UK population health dataset.
+The data in CPRD Aurum encompass 40 million research acceptable patients, including 13 million currently registered patients.

+ CPRD data is linked to hospital episode statistics (HES) records and Indices of miltiple deprivations (IMD) records.

+### Population and setting

+Eligible practices and participants are identified from the CPRD Aurum database following data extraction using the Data Extraction for Epidemiological Research tool (DExtER).
+Participants selected in the study are actively registered from 1 January 2005 and have at least 12 months of data prior to 1 January 2005.
+The study end date was 30 May 2022.
+Patients aged from 0 to 115 year(s)at the start of the study were included.
+We collected data on patient socio-demographic factors (age, sex, ethnic group, socioeconomic status and lifestyle information) and a comprehensive list of comorbidities, treatments, physical measurements and lab results.

 ### Codelist

 ## Table One
 |                        |               | Missing   | Overall          | mortality (0)    | mortality (1)    |